agiresearch/WarAgent/README.md

 export CLAUDE_API_KEY=your_claude_api_key
 ```
 ### Run WarAgent simulation
-Currently WarAgent supports GPT-4 and Claude-2, two of the strongest large language models.
-However, we strongly recommend to use GPT-4 over Claude-2.
+Currently, WarAgent supports GPT-4 and Claude-2, two of the strongest large language models.
+The default choice is GPT-4.

 To run the default setting (historically accurate setting):
 ```